Mowbraye History, Family Crest & Coats of Arms

 Early Origins of the Mowbraye family

-The surname Mowbraye was first found in Northumberland Geoffrey de Montbray (d.
-1093,) bishop of Coutances was a warrior, administrator and close assistant of William the Conqueror.
+The surname Mowbraye was first found in Northumberland where Geoffrey de Montbray (d.
+1093,) Bishop of Coutances was a warrior, administrator and close assistant of William the Conqueror.

 The markettown and parish of Kirby-Malzeard in the West Riding of Yorkshire was another ancient family seat.
 "This place was the property of the Mowbray family, afterwards dukes of Norfolk, whose castle here was demolished in the reign of Henry II., and one of whom, John de Mowbray, obtained for the inhabitants in the reign of Edward I. a charter for a weekly market and two annual fairs."